aririikonen/oracle/README.md

   complete.
 * The supplementary group `oinstall` for oracli is to align the permissions to access /opt/oraInventory.
+* If you experience errors while generating the ocm.rsp, this might be due to not having connection to the internet.

 Roadmap
 =======

-For v1.2.0
+For v1.3.0

+* Oracle 12c Grid Infrastructure install
-* Update the latest patch to 11.2.0.3.x.
+* Update the 11g latest patch to 11.2.0.3.x.
+* Update the 12c latest patch to 12.1.0.1.x.
 * Node attribute isolation to rdbms or oracli depending on which is installed.

+For v1.4.0

+* Oracle 12c Client install
+* Add OEM 11g/12c intelligent agent installation
 * Ability to patch existing installations (patchbin.rb)

-For v1.3.0

-* Add OEM 11g agent installation

 For v2.0.0

 * Re-factor and re-architecture the cookbook
-* LWRP's
+* LWRP's or HWRP's
 * Modular
 * Dynamic choice of Orcle version
 * Use of remote_file resources

-For v2.1.0

-* 12c support

 For v3.0.0